maletzt/RobotMaze2/README.md

 ## Overview

-Robot Maze is an iOS application where users direct a robot around a maze and to its final destination.
-There are multiple versions of Robot Maze, each corresponding to different objectives:
+Robot Maze is an iOS application where a AI robot solves the Maze

-- Robot-Maze-2-Part-1/
-- Robot-Maze-2-Part-2/
-- Robot-Maze-2-Part-3/

 ## Setup

-The main logic for the robot is in `ControlCenter.swift`.
-This is where you should direct your edits and implement functionality for the robot.
-Otherwise, there are no special setup instructions, just build and run!
+There are no special setup instructions, just build and run!

+## How To Contribute

+- Fork the repository to your personal account
+- Make your changes
+- Submit a pull request to this repository

-## Maintainers
+## Creator

 @GabrielleM

+## Contributor

+@maletzt